niu-lab/msisensor-ct/README.md

 ## Note

-In practice we recommend aiming for a minimum of 30 valid microsatellites to classify the MSI status using MSIsensor-ct.
+In practice, we recommend aiming for a minimum of 30 valid microsatellites to classify the MSI status using MSIsensor-ct.
 MSIsensor(https://github.com/niu-lab/msisensor) is also a viable option if paired cfDNA and white blood cell sequencing data are available.

 ## Install